Candace has a broad range of interests that keep her head filled with strange facts, such as experimental cooking, games, and mad science.

 Boogers are made of dirt and dust that has gotten stuck inside your nose.
 The mucus covers it, and it eventually dries up.

 This article will go into more detail about the different colors of snot and what they can mean; but first, a few commonly asked questions:

 What Does Bright Yellow Snot Mean?

-Though the color of your snot is by no means a definitive way to diagnose an illness, bright yellow snot generally indicates that your body is fighting off an infection of some kind.
+Though the color of your snot is by no means a definitive way to diagnose an illness, bright yellow snot generally indicates that your body is fighting off an infection.
 At the beginning of a cold (which usually lasts 10 - 14 days), the snot may be the brightest, possibly turning green or darker yellow after that.